 - 4.3 Tournament Schedule.
 The Tournament will take place from September 21, 2019 to December 15, 2019.

 - It is the full responsibility of the Team Manager and captain to notify team members of changes or delays in tournaments.
 (4.3.A)

 - 4.4 Rescheduling.
 Teams may reschedule matches from the time that they are assigned through Compete and public on the "My Matches" tab through the default match time.
 Teams may only reschedule matches with their opponent's permission in writing.

 5. MATCH DETAILS

 - 5.1 Map Rotation.
 For all sections of the Tournament, the initial map will be assigned by Tournament Administration, and the subsequent maps will be chosen from a set of maps within each game type by the losing team.
 Winners will pick whether they attack or defend first.
 Maps for the tournament will be posted on Compete as well as assigned in the Match Assignment emails.

 - Game Set.
 All game types permitted in Overwatch Competitive Play could be selected in the Tournament.
 (5.1.A)

 - Tournament Map Pool.
 All maps permitted in Overwatch Competitive Play could be selected in the Tournament.
 (5.1.B)

 - 5.2 Match Settings.
 All games should be played with the “Competitive” pre-set selected.
 All maps except for the map to be played should be set to “off”.
-All heroes communicated to be banned (if any) should also be set to “off”.
+All heroes communicated to be banned (if any, communicated by the admins) should also be set to “off”.
 The lobby should be set to “Invite Only.”
 Kill-cams should be set to “off”.
 Role limit should be set to "Limit 2 heroes per role."